-- retreats and in-home respite for persons caring for Veterans who have service-related injuries and dependent children. www.wwfs.org/respite-care/respite-care - The Hero Miles Program offered by the Fisher House Foundation will provide donated airline miles to fly a relative or friend to your location to provide respite care if you have no family members in your area.
-To qualify, you have to participate in the VA's Program of Comprehensive Assistance for Family Caregivers. www.fisherhouse.org/programs/heromiles - Legacy Corps is available in 11 states under the auspices of the University of Maryland, Department of Health Services and its partners.
-Volunteers provide in-home respite for 10-12 hours per week along with other services to military caregivers. www.sph.umd.edu/department/hlsa/ca/historyand-mission-legacy-corps
+- Wounded Warriors Family Support provides the Caregiver Respite Program in the form of weekend retreats and in-home respite for persons caring for Veterans who have service-related injuries and dependent children. wwfs.org/respite-care/respite-care - The Hero Miles Program offered by the Fisher House Foundation will provide donated airline miles to fly a relative or friend to your location to provide respite care if you have no family members in your area.
+To qualify, you have to participate in the VA's Program of Comprehensive Assistance for Family Caregivers. fisherhouse.org/programs/heromiles - Legacy Corps for Veterans and Military Families was developed to meet the need for alternative respite care strategies designed specifically for veteran and military caregivers.
+Local projects are available in six states (AZ, FL, ID, IL, MN and NM) under the auspices of Arizona State University. legacycorps.asu.edu/subaward-agencies